 By introducing DevOps practices, IBM drastically increased deployment frequency and improved time to market while maintaining high quality standards.
 With the continuous delivery methodology at its core, IBM standardised practices, automated processes, and utilised self-service tooling to achieve its goals.

 This included automating build jobs using Jenkins and transitioning more resources within their software lifecycle to self-service automation tools like UrbanCode Deploy.
 This not only increased deployment frequency, but also provided increased traceability between teams.
-In addition, many of these automation tools drove process consistency across teams, enabled collaboration between roles, allowed for faster onboarding for developers and helped reduce human errors due to manual tasks during deployments or code reviews.
+In addition, many of these automation tools drove process consistency across teams, enabled collaboration between roles, allowed for faster onboarding for developers and helped reduce human errors due to manual tasks during deployments or code analysis.

 IBM also implemented dev/test environments that were pre-provisioned for users on demand, allowing them to deliver the necessary development environment rapidly.
 This provided developers with an up-to-date development stack throughout the entire development cycle that was updated regularly from their main deployment pipeline.
 With shorter release cycles becoming a priority for their application lifecycle management (ALM), this solution improved overall testing efficiency by allowing earlier integration workflows before major deployments.
 As a result, they reduced system failures caused by incompatibilities between components of different versions, drastically decreasing failure rate upon deployment in production environments.